aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to TSV or Online App" h2="Export WORD to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily incorporate WORD to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+Firstly, Aspose.Words for .NET API can be used to export WORD documents to HTML.
+This API provides a wide range of features for manipulating and converting documents in various formats.
+It supports a variety of document formats such as DOC, DOCX, ODT, RTF, HTML, MHTML, OpenDocument Text, and many more.
+It also provides features for creating, editing, and converting documents.

+Secondly, Aspose.Cells for .NET API can be used to convert HTML to TSV.
+This API provides a comprehensive set of features for working with spreadsheets.
+It supports a variety of spreadsheet formats such as XLS, XLSX, CSV, ODS, and many more.
+It also provides features for creating, editing, and converting spreadsheets.
+It also provides features for working with charts, pivot tables, and formulas.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can easily incorporate WORD to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.
+Firstly, Aspose.Words for .NET API can be used to export WORD documents to HTML.
+Secondly, Aspose.Cells for .NET API can be used to convert HTML to TSV.
+This feature can be used to create, edit, and convert documents and spreadsheets in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}